What are the laws on information and data privacy in Rwanda

 Have a great day.

-Sent request to Ministry of Youth and ICT again, using a new contact address.
+Sent request to Ministry of Information Technology and Communication again, using a new contact address.

 I hope this email finds you quite well.